RoboticExplorationLab/TinyMPC-AL/c/README.md

 - Can use `slap_MatrixAddition(C, C, A, alp)` to bias `C = C + alp*A`.
 - Should use zero-initialization of array in global scope.
 - Consider to function-initialize defaults!?
 - Should pass instead of return type
+- Linear term q, qf, r come from reference trajectories, ie. q = -Q*xref

 ## Done